 Several CRPE researchers are presenting at the 2013 annual conference of the American Educational Research Association in San Francisco.

-Robin Lake is quoted in The Seventy-Four on President-Elect Donald Trump's stance on school choice.
+Robin Lake is quoted in The 74 on instruction amid COVID-19.